 At the Nature Center, an informative exhibit on the life cycle of sea turtles includes a rare giant leatherback carapace on display.
 Also on-site is the Marathon Wild Bird Center, which nurses injured pelicans, cormorants, egrets and other birds back to health.
 From November through April, the guided trolley tours are a refreshing way to explore the expansive property.

-Further south through the Middle Keys on the Overseas Highway, which was named an All-American Road in 2009 by the Department of Transportation, is the world-famous Seven Mile Bridge.
+Further south through the Middle Keys on the Overseas Highway, which was named an All-American Road in 2009 by the Department of Transportation, is the world-famous Seven Mile Bridge, the ultimate Old Florida attraction.
 Under the National Scenic Byways program, roads can be recognized as National Scenic Byways or All-American Roads based on their archeological, cultural, historic, natural, recreational and scenic qualities.
 Best of all, a stroll on the historic Old Seven Mile Bridge, which runs parallel to the new Seven Mile Bridge, is free every day.

 Another old favorite, the glass-bottom boat, was invented in Central Florida’s original tourist spot, Silver Springs and became an instant sensation.
 At Silver Springs, visitors can still glimpse the Old Florida that enthralled Marjorie Kinnan Rawlings in nearby Cross Creek.
 Today, the attraction includes a petting zoo, carousel and the same glass-bottom boat rides that first became popular more than 130 years ago.